sfigg/commercialization-public/design/device-experiences/OEM-device-encryption.md

 - **Platform Secure Boot** is enabled
 - **Direct memory access (DMA)** protections is enabled.

 The following list shows the hardware and tests that a device must pass before Windows 10 can enable device encryption.
 OEMs who want to create hardware that supports this capability must verify that their device passes these tests.
-If any test in this sequence fails, no further tests can will pass.
+If any test in this sequence fails, no remaining tests will run.

 1. **TPM**: Device must include a TPM with PCR 7 support.
 See [System.Fundamentals.TPM20.TPM20](https://msdn.microsoft.com/windows/hardware/commercialize/design/compatibility/systems#systemfundamentalstpm20tpm20).